klemiba/klemiba/README.md

 I previously worked as a student developer on an app called KulTura (https://play.google.com/store/apps/details?id=com.ltfe.kultura&hl=sl&gl=US), where I mostly developed for android and was in charge of the AR features of the application.

-These days I spend most of my time developing the MR HoloLens 2 app for the ARGO Platform (https://argoxr.io/), a management and maintenance platform for large infrastructural and industrial environments.
+These days I spend most of my time developing the MR HoloLens 2 app for the ARGO Platform (https://argoxr.io/), a mixed reality management and maintenance platform for large infrastructural and industrial environments.

 You can find demos of some of my previous work and student projects on my youtube channel -> https://www.youtube.com/watch?v=Y0EE5BmN3-w

+You can find my educational background and academic publications on my linkedin channel where you can also contact me -> https://www.linkedin.com/notifications/

 <!---
 klemiba/klemiba is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.